Well-clipped cones under finite quotients and applications to the cone conjecture: Introduction

 \begin{definition} A {\it pair} $(X,\Delta)$ is the data of a normal $\Q$-factorial complex projective variety $X$ and of an effective $\Q$-divisor $\Delta$ on $X$ with coefficients in $[0,1]$.
 A {\it Calabi--Yau pair} is a pair $(X,\Delta)$ such that the $\Q$-Cartier divisor $K_X+\Delta$ is numerically trivial.
 A variety $X$ is called {\it of Calabi--Yau type} if there exists a klt Calabi--Yau pair $(X,\Delta)$.
 (For the definition of a {\it klt} pair, we refer the reader to \cite[Definition 2.34]{KollarMori}.) \end{definition}

 \begin{conjecture}[Morrison--Kawamata cone conjecture] Let $(X,\Delta)$ be a klt Calabi--Yau pair.
-There exist rational polyhedral fundamental domains both for \begin{enumerate} \item (movable cone conjecture) the image of the group $\PsAut(X,\Delta)$ of birational automorphisms of $X$ that are isomorphisms in codimension $1$ and preserve the support of $\Delta$, acting on the modified movable cone $\Mov^+(X)$; \item (nef cone conjecture) the image of the group $\Aut(X,\Delta)$ of automorphisms of $X$ that preserve the suport of $\Delta$, acting on the modified nef cone $\Nef^+(X)$. \end{enumerate} Here, for a cone $\mathcal{C}$ in a vector space $V$ with a rational structure $V_{\Q}$, we define
+There exist rational polyhedral fundamental domains both for \begin{enumerate} \item (movable cone conjecture) the group $\PsAut^*(X,\Delta)$ acting on the positive movable cone $\Mov^+(X)$; \item (nef cone conjecture) the group $\Aut^*(X,\Delta)$ acting on the positive nef cone $\Nef^+(X)$. \end{enumerate} Here, for a cone $\mathcal{C}$ in a vector space $V$ with a rational structure $V_{\Q}$, we define the positive cone